London Passes: the passes to London

 - In general, if you want to devote space in your itinerary to a maximum of 7 must-see attractions, in addition to sightseeing

-However, if it is your first time in London and you plan to stay at least 3-4 days, the London Pass remains the choice with the best savings/experience ratio.
+However, if it is your first time in London and you plan to stay at least 3-4 days, the London Pass remains in our opinion the choice with the best savings/quality of experience ratio.

 Purchase the London Explorer PassWhere to buy it